 If it already is, we’ve compiled the best things to do in the Palm Springs area you should include in your itinerary.
 This list includes activities for families, couples, and solo travelers, offering a diverse mix of popular tourist activities and hidden gems across the Mojave Desert.

 What We Cover

 - Things to Do in Palm Desert, California

 - 1. Hike the Bump and Grind Trail

 - 2. Spy on animals at the Living Desert Zoo and Gardens

-- 3. Learn about one of the region’s founding fathers at Cabot’s Pueblo Museum
+- 3. Learn about the region’s founding fathers at Cabot’s Pueblo Museum

 - 4. Make a big splash in the Palm Desert Aquatic Center